 According to GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools, STIP is considered an external investment pool.
-An external investment pool is defined as an arrangement that pools the monies of more than one legally separate entity and invests, on the participant's behalf in an investment portfolio.
+An external investment pool is defined as an arrangement that pools the monies of more than one legally separate entity and invests on the participant's behalf in an investment portfolio.
 STIP is also classified as a "2a7-like" pool.
 A 2a7-like pool is an external investment pool that is not registered with the Security and Exchange Commission (SEC) as an investment company, but has a policy that it will, and does, operate in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940.
 If certain conditions are met, 2a7-like pools are allowed to use amortized cost rather that fair market value to report net assets and to compute unit values.
-The Board of Investments has adopted a policy to treat STIP as a 2a7-like pool.
+The Board of Investments has adopted a policy to treat STIP as a 2a7-like pool and to utilize an amortized cost unit value rather than fair value to report net assets.